One Way Mirror Film – How does it work?

 How does one way mirror film work?

-A one way mirror film can give glass the capability to act as a one way mirror, but it is the surrounding lighting conditions that actually dictate whether the mirror effect will work and the strength of the mirror.
+A one way mirror film can give glass the capability to act as a one way mirror, but it is the surrounding lighting conditions that actually dictate whether the mirror effect occurs, and the strength of the mirror.

 The key point is that the film is only part of the process, as lighting conditions play a controlling role.